 Canned Cat Food

-A typical adult wet food contains approximately 28 Calories per ounce, or 1 Calorie per gram.
+A typical adult wet food contains approximately 28 calories per ounce, which is 1 calorie per gram.

 Dry Cat Food

 Dry kibble has a higher calorie content, which equals more concentrated nutrition.